neumanbrett/qvscode/README.md

 # qvscode

 *qvscode* is a script that can be run on NCAR systems to start a new VSCode session on a compute node.
-The script can either take user input via terminal prompts or source a settings file in your home directory.
+The script can either take user input via terminal prompts or source a settings file in your home directory or a defined path.

 ## Launching a VSCode session using NCAR compute node job